 A credit card is a handy tool that anyone can use for everyday transactions.
-Using it is also necessary if you want to build your credit score.
+It is also a useful toolto help build your credit score.
 It can give you the freedom to purchase things, but if you let your spending go out of control, it can send you into a crippling spiral of debt.

-So before you use your credit card, make sure you’ve considered all of your needs and wants.
 Aside from this, you also need to understand the basics of paying for your credit card bill.
-Always pay on time and more than the minimum to avoid incurring even more fees, and always think of a credit card purchase as a loan to pay later.
+Always pay on time and don’t leave any unpaid balance to avoid incurring even more fees, and always think of a credit card purchase as a loan to pay later.

 Allowing friends/relatives to borrow money

 If this happens to you, it might help to ask what they need the money for.
-If they are borrowing money for a business venture, for example, advise them that they might be better off consulting with a bank.
-If it’s for something else, offer to help them research the best personal loans available.
+Borrowing money for a business venture, for example, should be better offfor them to consult with a bank.
+Perhaps offer to help them research the best personal loans available.
 Even if you can’t help them financially, you can still give them helpful advice.